United Nations High Commissioner for Refugees (UNHCR) United Nations High Commissioner for Refugees (UNHCR)

 United Nations High Commissioner for Refugees (UNHCR)

-The United Nations High Commissioner for Refugees (UNHCR), also known as the UN Refugee Agency, is the world's leading organization assisting and protecting people that are forced to flee their homes.
-As a result of the formation by the United Nations General Assembly in 1950, UNHCR has helped an estimated 50 million refugees restart their lives.
-UNHCR serves to protect refugees in times of emergency and crisis, and support them in the months or years that follow.
-The agency provides refugees with emergency relief in the form of shelter, food, water, medical care, cash assistance, education, and other lifesaving assistance.
+Also known as the UN Refugee Agency, the United Nations High Commissioner for Refugees (UNHCR), is the world's leading organization assisting and protecting people that are forced to flee their homes.
+Formed by the United Nations General Assembly in 1950, UNHCR has helped an estimated 50 million refugees restart their lives.
+The agency protects refugees in times of emergency and crisis — and supports them in the months or years that follow — by providing refugees with emergency relief in the form of shelter, food, water, medical care, cash assistance, education, and other lifesaving assistance.

 GRoW Support